Network Traffic Analysis

 How Kentik Supports Network Traffic Measurement

 Kentik’s platform offers advanced capabilities for network traffic measurement.
-By providing real-time visibility into network traffic volumes and flows, Kentik helps network operators make data-driven network management and security decisions.
+Kentik helps network operators make data-driven network management and security decisions by providing real-time visibility into network behavior, traffic volumes, and flows.

 For volume-based measurement, Kentik provides a comprehensive view of network utilization across different network segments.
 It also allows operators to track usage trends over time and predict future network demands.